Curriculum Overview and Policy

 Download: History Policy 2023-2024 [PDF]

 Intent – History

-Our aim at St Oswald’s Primary School, when teaching history, is to ignite and stimulate the children’s curiosity, in order for them to develop their knowledge, skills and understanding of Britain and the wider world, as set out in the National Curriculum, with spectrum of diversity being a key element at the forth front.
+Our aim at St Oswald’s Primary School, when teaching history, is to ignite and stimulate the children’s curiosity, allowing them to develop their knowledge, skills and understanding of the history of Britain and the wider world.

-Through finding out about how and why the world, our country, culture and local community have developed over time, children understand how the past influences the present.
-History enables children to develop a context for their growing sense of identity and a chronological framework for their knowledge of significant events and people.
-What they learn through history can influence their decisions about personal choices, attitudes and values to help create the future.
+Through researching how our country, culture and local community have developed over time, children understand how the past influences the present.
+History enables children to develop a context for their growing sense of time and place, and a chronological framework for their knowledge of significant events and people.
+What they learn through history can influence their decisions about personal choices, attitudes and values to help shape the future.

 Implementation – History

 At St Oswald’s, our curriculum is shaped by our school vision which aims to enable all children; regardless of background, ability or additional needs, to become the very best version of themselves.